ovh/docs/pages/platform/public-cloud/public-cloud-first-steps/guide.en-ca.md

 ![billing select](images/instance-creation-05.png){.thumbnail}

-We recommend to choose hourly billing if there is any doubt regarding the usage period, because it is not possible to choose it afterwards.
+We recommend to choose hourly billing if there is any doubt regarding the usage period, because it is not possible to choose it after the service delivery.
 You will have the option to switch to a monthly subscription as soon as the instance is available on the "Instances" page.

 > [!warning]
 >
 >If you choose to be billed hourly, you will continue to be billed as long as the instance is not deleted.
-It does not matter if the instance is actually used or not.
+It does not matter if the instance is not actually used during this time.
 >

 Once you have made sure that your configuration choices are correct, click on the `Create an instance`{.action} button to finish creating your new instance.
 It may take a few minutes until your service is delivered.